RippeLab/ALT-FISH/README.md

 # ALT-FISH
-Collection of R scripts for the automated analyis and quality filtering of ALT-FISH microscopy data.
+Collection of scripts for the automated segmentation, analysis and filtering of ALT-FISH stained microscopy data.

+# Telosegment toolkit
+Segments nuclei and and spots in

+# Telosegment-cytosegment toolkit

+# Filtering and import of segmentation data